joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/03/04/us/brandon-bostian-acquitted-amtrak-derailment.html?searchResultPosition=2

 **Tim Considine, Young Star of ‘My Three Sons,’ Is Dead at 81**\
-`He played the oldest son, Mike, after gaining fame at 14 in the “Spin and Marty” serial on Disney’s “The Mickey Mouse Club.”
+`He played the oldest son, Mike, after gaining fame in the “Spin and Marty” serial on Disney’s “The Mickey Mouse Club.”
 But after his 1960s heyday, he faded as an actor.`\
 https://nytimes.com/2022/03/04/obituaries/tim-considine-dead.html?searchResultPosition=3

 **China Outlines Plan to Stabilize Economy in Crucial Year for Xi**\